shyamsunder0717/Phishing-detection-App/README.md

 The legitimate URLs are obatined from the open datasets of the University of New Brunswick, [click here!](https://www.unb.ca/cic/datasets/url-2016.html).
 This dataset has a collection of benign, spam, phishing, malware & defacement URLs.
 Out of all these types, the benign url dataset is considered for this project.
 From this dataset, 5000 random legitimate URLs are collected to train the ML models.

+## Data Collection
+The set of phishing URLs are collected from opensource service called **PhishTank**.
+This service provide a set of phishing URLs in multiple formats like csv, json etc. that gets updated hourly.
+To download the data: https://www.phishtank.com/developer_info.php.
+From this dataset, 5000 random phishing URLs are collected to train the ML models.

+The legitimate URLs are obatined from the open datasets of the University of New Brunswick, https://www.unb.ca/cic/datasets/url-2016.html.
+This dataset has a collection of benign, spam, phishing, malware & defacement URLs.
+Out of all these types, the benign url dataset is considered for this project.
+From this dataset, 5000 random legitimate URLs are collected to train the ML models.

+The above mentioned datasets are uploaded to the '[DataFiles](https://github.com/shreyagopal/Phishing-Website-Detection-by-Machine-Learning-Techniques/tree/master/DataFiles)' folder of this repository.
 ## 3️⃣ Feature Extraction
 **The below-mentioned category of features are extracted from the URL data: ​**